escobarana/devops-smart-car/README.md

   - depends on mongodb, which means it will wait until mongodb container is running
   - port 8081
 - **web**
-  - using my docker image from my docher hub registry
+  - using my docker image from my docker hub registry
   - default environment variables set
   - depends on mongodb, which means it will wait until mongodb container is running
   - port 5000